abend0c1/jam/README.md

     The columns can be in any order except for the first column which **must** be the system alias that you have assigned to each LPAR.
 The remaining columns are the minimum required to make JAM useful on z/OS sites.

+    The `njenet` column is used to determine whether JCL can be submitted via NJE (Network Job Entry) from one LPAR to another LPAR.
+The `njenet` value can be any user-defined string and is not related to any z/OS configuration setting.
+If LPARs share the same `njenet` value then it is assumed that they have NJE connectivity.
+    If no NJE connectivity exists, then FTP will be used to submit JCL (assuming that there is TCPIP connectivity).
+The use of FTP instead of NJE can be forced by setting the "useftp" option: `..option useftp` (or `..set useftp = 1`).

     You can add your own columns if you wish.
-This table is "mapped" (i.e. loaded into REXX variables) by the JAMSITE REXX procedure.
-The cell values can be accessed by REXX stem variables indexed by the system alias, for example: [`sysname.TST1`] will resolve to `R2D2`.
+This table is "mapped" (i.e. loaded into REXX stem variables) by the JAMSITE REXX procedure.
+The cell values can be accessed via REXX stem variables indexed by the system alias, for example: [`sysname.TST1`] will resolve to `R2D2`.
 If any cell needs to have a null value then you can either code `''` or (in my opinion) a slightly cleaner looking `.` to represent the missing value - whichever you prefer.